Hunnasgiriya Bambaragan Oya Waterfall Cluster (හුන්නස්ගිරිය බඹරගන් ඔය දිය ඇලි)

 To get close to the cluster you would need to Travel 2 km on the Dehigolla road from Hunnasgiriya where you would reach a small bridge crossing the Bambaragan oya.

 Climbing through the jungles along the Banbaragan Oya, you can reach the top of the fall.
-Few meters upstream, you can see waterfall number 03 and number 04.
+A few meters upstream, you can see waterfall number 03 and number 04.
 These are approximately 10 meters and 20 meters in height.
 Close to fall number 04 lies another large cave which shows past habitation.

 Climbing further up, you will come across the 5th and 6th waterfalls.
 The 5th is about 10 meters in height and the 6th is by far the most elegant of all and is about 50 meters in height.
 The 5th waterfall is also called “Katahera Ella” by the locals.